UptickNetwork/DID-docs/README.md

 #### Identifying Broken Image Links

-This script is designed to locate references to images within our documentation that lack corresponding files in the static folder.
+This script is designed to locate references to images within PrivadoID documentation that lack corresponding files in the static folder.
 To use this script, run the following command from the project's root directory:

 ```bash